 - Note the number of consumer complaints received by the entity during the exam time period.

 Examiner Procedure: The examiner will review any IT-related consumer complaints, including any that are received at the institutions service providers.
 They will require access to policies and procedures relating to consumer complaints.
-Examiners will also review any responses, corrective actions, analysis and categorization of any IT complaints, and determine whether correct corrective action was taken.
+Examiners will also review any responses, corrective actions, analysis and categorisation of any IT complaints, and determine whether correct corrective action was taken.

 Consumer complaints and inquiries should be an integral part of an institution’s compliance management system.